KevinRansom/llmresearch/ContextSummary - MCP spec.md

 # MCP Module Spec: MemoryTool

-Below is an updated specification for a Model Control Protocol (MCP) module that exposes session memory as a tool.
-You can drop this into Gemma’s `.mcp/modules` folder and use GitHub Copilot to flesh out the implementation.
+This specification defines a Model Control Protocol (MCP) module that exposes session memory as an invocable tool.
+Designed for compatibility with Gemma’s `.mcp/modules` discovery mechanism, it supports structured recall operations that return context summaries and traceability metadata.

 ---